MileHacker Logo

 Water & Food Hygiene

 Tap water at most reputable resorts is filtered and safe to drink.
 In different zones, Bottled water is recommended.
-Always confirm with your accommodation provider regarding tap water safety.
+Always confirm at your place of stay provider regarding tap water safety.

 Resort Water